Laravel-Backpack/docs/3.5/crud-columns.md

 <a name="select"></a>
 ### select

 The select column will output its connected entity.
+Used for relationships like hasOne() and belongsTo().
 Its name and definition is the same as for the select *field type*:
 ```php
 [
    // 1-n relationship